Elvito-AI-Tools/media-master-api/README.md

 cp .env.example .env
 ```

-3. Add your API_KEY and AWS credentials to the .env file:
+3. Add your API_KEY and S3 credentials to the .env file:

 ```bash
 # S3 configuration